sofyanegil/sofyanegil/README.md

 ### Hi! 👋 I'm Sofyan Egi.

-An Learner to become Junior Software Engineer who loves to build and share projects about web.
+A Learner to become Junior Software Engineer who loves to build and share projects about web.
 I've Enjoyed JavaScript for main language to creating a project

 - 🔭 I’m currently Student on <a href="https://www.instagram.com/informatikaunpas/">@TeknikinformatikaUnpas</a>
 - 🌱 I’m currently learning about web technology